tomafro/acidix.github.com/_posts/2011-11-30-patching-rdesktop-to-be-compatible-with-windows-2008.markdown

 - Coding
 - Linux
 ---
 Lots of people may know the famous rdesktop bug that keeps you from transferring files from mapped drives on your local machine.
-The error shown is:^M
+The error shown is:

 {% highlight bash %}
 Path is not accessible.
-You might not have permission to use this ^M network resource.
-Contact the administrator of this server to find ^M out if your have access permissions.
+You might not have permission to use this network resource.
+Contact the administrator of this server to find out if your have access permissions.

 Attempt to access an invalid address.